weeedy/bedrock_floor/README.md

 # how it is done
-you can also generate your own code, for different vedrock_floor layer height with help of https://misode.github.io/
+you can also generate your own code, for different bedrock_floor layer height with help of https://misode.github.io/
 just add +64, +48, +23 or +16 to all Y-Values (bedrock_floor layer result: 0, -16, -32, -48)

 change Y values in following worldgen: